Is your question not listed below? Send us a message here and we'll get back to you

-It isn’t currently possible to download data extract on our dashboards or from the analyse page.
-This is a feature we will be adding in the future.
-In the meantime, if you are unable to download the data you need from Trends, get in touch and we may be able to send you an extract.
+It isn’t currently possible to download data an extract from our dashboards.
+If you are unable to download the data you need get in touch and we may be able to send you an extract.

 You are welcome to use data or graphs from this site in your academic output with attribution.
 Our methods paper will be published shortly, until then please cite "OpenPrescribing.net, EBM DataLab, University of Oxford, 2017" as the source for academic attribution.

 If you use data or images from this site online or in a report, please link back to us.
 Your readers will then be able to see live updates to the data you are interested in, and explore other queries for themselves.

 We have data from the past 5 years on OpenPrescribing.net.
-CCGs were formed in April 2013, so searching for CCG data will only show you data from this date onwards.
 We do have the prescribing dataset from August 2010 onwards in our databases, and national data going back to 1999.
 If you require this information get in touch, as we may be able to help.

 See our About page.